thmsdnnr/nomtourage/README.md

 TODO
 [ ] batch up Db calls so they only fire when you leave the page.
-Meanwhile just store in an Object [ ] Other things?!
+Meanwhile just store in an Object -> Some strangeness occasionally with add/remove
+[ ] Other things?!
+[ ] Popular Places don't seem to work right!

 [ ] Material Design styling
 [ ] Focus app -> not just bars, any kind of search